Is Warm or Cool Mist Humidifier Better for Sinuses?

 Space you want to humidify

-What should you buy: warm or cool mist humidifier for sinuses?
+What to buy: warm or cool mist humidifier for sinuses?

-Both the warm mist and the cool mist humidifiers are great for giving you some comfort for sinuses.
+Both cool mist vs warm mist humidifier for sinus problems are great for giving you some comfort for sinuses.
 It does not matter what you buy because it is going to give you the comfort that you need.

 Basically, what we are trying to say here is that to the question of: what is better for sinuses between the two humidifiers?
 Any can be a good workhorse for your needs.